HOuaghad/Bloom-Filter/README.md

 # Bloom-Filter

-This implementation that was inspired by tarunsharma1/Bloom-Filter makes his implemention into a class and makes use of files.
+This implementation that was inspired by tarunsharma1/Bloom-Filter.
+This implementation makes his implemention into a class and makes use of files.

 You can save your bloom filter to a file and load it later.